ChrisKurz/MCUboot/doc/NCSv2.8.0_03_SerialRecovery.md

        CONFIG_MCUBOOT_SERIAL=y
        CONFIG_BOOT_SERIAL_UART=y

-6) Disable UART from the console from MCUboot:

-	<sup>_sysbuild/mcuboot.conf_</sup>

-       CONFIG_UART_CONSOLE=n

-7) MCUboot allows to indicate that MCUboot is in Serial Recovery mode via an LED.
+6) MCUboot allows to indicate that MCUboot is in Serial Recovery mode via an LED.
 This feature can be enabled by setting following KCONFIG:

 	<sup>_sysbuild/mcuboot.conf_</sup>